erikrose/nose-progressive/README.rst

 Just triple-click (or what have you) to select the line, and copy and paste it onto the command line.
-You'll land right at the offending line in your editor of choice, determined by the ``$EDITOR`` environment variable.
+You'll land right at the offending line in your editor of choice.
 As a bonus, the editor shortcut is more compact than the stock traceback formatting.

+You can set which editor to use by setting any of these, which nose-progressive checks in order:

+* The ``--progressive-editor`` commandline option
+* The ``NOSE_PROGRESSIVE_EDITOR`` environment variable
+* The ``$EDITOR`` environment variable

 Custom Error Classes
 --------------------